 Q11.
 What is the European Health Insurance card (EHIC)?

 If you are travelling within the European Union you are strongly advised to obtain a European Health Insurance Card (EHIC) before you leave.
 This will entitle you to benefit from the reciprocal health arrangements which exist between European Union countries.
-In the event of us accepting liability for a medical expense claim which has been reduced by the use of a EHIC, we will not apply an excess to the claim.
+In the event of us accepting liability for a medical expense claim which has been reduced by the use of an EHIC, we will not apply an excess to the claim.
 Please check on the validity of the EHIC should the UK leave the EU.
 As we understand this will continue to operate until 31 December after such time EHIC will no longer be valid.
 We will be looking at this in the coming months and update accordingly.

 Q12.
 Can I cancel my travel insurance?

-You will for a period of 14 days from the date you receive your documentation, have a right to cancel the insurance and receive a refund.
-Any refund will be subject to a charge for the period of cover you have received plus our reasonable administration charges.
-To exercise this right to cancel you must contact SALT.
+You will for a period of fourteen (14) days from the date you receive your documentation, have a right to cancel this Policy and receive a full refund of the premium paid provided you have not undertaken a Covered Trip or made a claim against this Policy.
+To exercise Your right to cancel You must contact Salt Insurance Services Limited.

 Q 13.
 Will the Salt policy cover me when taking part in sports and recreational activities?